ritaturk/xenko-docs/manual/get-started/arrange-entities.md

 ## Switching between gizmos

-To switch between the gizmos, you can either click on the respective buttons in the scene editor tool box, or use keyboard shortcuts.
+To switch between the gizmos, you can either click on the respective buttons in the scene editor tool box, or use **keyboard shortcuts**.

 To use the keyboard shortcuts, make the Scene editor active by clicking anywhere in the Scene Editor, then: